Why Are Wealth Management Firms Struggling with Fragmented Technology?

 The final phase implemented Einstein Analytics for AI-powered insights:

-- Client attrition prediction with 87% accuracy 90 days in advance
+- Client attrition prediction — 87% accuracy, 90 days in advance

-- Revenue forecasting with confidence intervals for planning
+- Revenue forecasting — With confidence intervals for strategic planning

 | Metric | Before | After | Improvement |